SpiffInc/polyn-protocol/PROTOCOL.md

 "Polyn was unable to decode the following message: \n{message}"
 ```

+If a received message is not valid and a Consumer is being used to access it, Polyn MUST send an `ACKTERM` to the Consumer so that the message won't be resent

 #### Schema Backwards Compatibility

 A Polyn client SHOULD check the Schema Repository for event schema of the same name before